codeworks-secops/gcp-moving-to-cloud/gke/readme.md

 - Create a cluster

     ```bash
-    # Get the list of all regions
-    $> gcloud compute zones list
     # I'm going to start with 2 nodes
     $> gcloud container clusters create codeday-cluster --num-nodes=2
     ```